brandonbaton/Vertipod/_site/README.md

-Agency Jekyll theme
+Vertipod Jekyll theme
 ====================

-Agency theme based on [Agency bootstrap theme ](https://startbootstrap.com/template-overviews/agency/)
+Vertipod theme based on [Agency bootstrap theme ](https://startbootstrap.com/template-overviews/agency/)

 # How to use